 Detailed program guides for all physics degree tracks can be found here.

 If you would like to learn more about courses, requirements, and opportunities for the Physics major, please see the Le Moyne College catalog.

 The Physics program is designed such that its graduates achieve five learning goals.

 - Conversance with fundamental bodies of physical knowledge

 - Development of fundamental laboratory skills

-- Cultivation of scientific communication skills
+- Cultivation of scientific communication skills and ethical scientific conduct

 - Development of research skills